3 Keys That Determine the Length of Your Sales Cycle

 Scenario 2: You are with someone other than the decision maker, and you sold value and uncovered urgency.
 Your chance of having a conversation with the decision maker is much greater (because of urgency).
 Remove urgency from that scenario and your chances of having that decision maker conversation become more unlikely and a longer sales cycle becomes more likely.

 As you can see, all three factors are important but your ability to uncover urgency is the single factor that will shorten your sales cycle.
 If you try to uncover urgency but fail to find it, your sales cycle will not only be longer, there’s a good chance you won’t win the business because companies and people rarely buy when something is not much more than nice to have.
-You must be able to move them beyond nice to have, and get them to must have.
+You must be able to move your prospects beyond nice to have, and advance them to must have.

 Urgency is the outcome of uncovering their compelling reason to buy, monetizing their compelling reason, and learning how quickly they want to solve/take advantage of their problem/opportunity/situation.
 Urgency occurs through a strong, consultative approach so how can you consistently uncover urgency?